mozilla/ecosystem-platform/docs/reference/localization.md

 on [Fluent](https://projectfluent.org/) did not yet exist.

 ## Extraction process
-* Timed [cron job on Circle][#extraction-cron-job], run on Fridays at 08.00 PST.
+* Timed [cron job on Circle][#extraction-cron-job], runs on Thursday afternoons.
 * Calls [extract-and-pull-request.sh][#extract-and-pull-request] which extracts strings and creates a branch with a random name.
   - In turn calls [extract_strings.sh][#extract-strings]
   - See [Extraction process deep dive](#extraction-process-deep-dive) for more info.
-* Branch becomes a pull request on the fxa-content-server-l10n repository which must be merged by a developer after doing cursory checks.
+* Branch becomes a pull request on the `fxa-content-server-l10n` repository which must be merged by a developer after doing cursory checks.
   - Check to ensure new/changed strings “look right”.
 * Once merged, [Pontoon automatically pulls in string][#pontoon-fxa-repo] changes and notifies localizers.